London Winter 2026-27

 Trade, Policy, and Economics in London

-The experience is centered on engaging with the subject matter where it happens.
-You’ll attend guest lectures at the London School of Economics (LSE) and visit key trade hubs like the Port of London Gateway to see the logistics of global freight forwarding firsthand.
-Through case studies on UK-EU trade agreements and visits to financial partners and multinational corporations, you will analyze how policy and commerce intersect on the world stage.
+London provides a unique vantage point for observing the complexities of international commerce.
+You’ll explore Britain’s historical and modern trade policies while examining how the city’s role in global markets has evolved.
+Attend guest lectures at the London School of Economics and visit key trade hubs like the Port of London Gateway to see global logistics in action.
+Through case studies on UK-EU trade agreements and visits to financial partners and multinational corporations, you’ll analyze how policy and commerce intersect on the world stage, gaining firsthand insight into the economic and political forces that keep international markets moving.

 Instructor: